CASE STUDY

 Article Overview

-The CDP, formerly known as the Carbon Disclosure Project, manages a international sustainability disclosure system that helps states and regions, cities, investors and companies manage their effect on the environment.
-It’s a not-for-profit organization founded in 2000 by Paul Dickinson (a founding member of Persefoni's Sustainability Advisory Board) and Tessa Tennant, who wanted to create a system that empowers investors to use their influence to encourage disclosure from corporations.
+The CDP, formerly known as the Carbon Disclosure Project, manages an international sustainability disclosure system that helps companies, investors, and governments manage their impacts on the environment.
+It’s a not-for-profit organization founded in 2000 by Paul Dickinson (a founding member of Persefoni's Sustainability Advisory Board) and Tessa Tennant, who wanted to create a system that empowers investors to use their influence to encourage sustainability disclosure.

-We’re going to cover how CDP’s framework works, how it aligns with other initiatives and why organizations should disclose through CDP.
-You can visit CDP’s official website for more information.
+Below, we’ll cover how CDP’s framework works, how it aligns with other initiatives, and why organizations should disclose through CDP.
+For a detailed approach to CDP reporting, read our step-by-step guide.

 • Step 1: Investors or customers submit a disclosure request through CDP

-• Step 4: CDP sends disclosure to requesters
+• Step 5: CDP sends the disclosure to the requesting party

 CDP Scoring